The Testi Test: A Step-by-Step Guide to Testicle Self-Exam

 Conclusion

 You don’t need a medical degree or fancy tools.
 You just need a hand, a little time, and the willingness to check in with your body.
-Doing a testicular self-exam every month can help you catch issues early and keep your testicular health on track.

-How often should I check my testicles?
+How often should I do a testicular self exam?

-What should I feel during the exam?
+What should my testicles feel like during the exam?

 What does a testicular lump feel like?